Lux Prize

-The most recent winner (2019) was the God Exists, Her Name Is Petrunija, by Macedonian director Teona Strugar Mitevska.

 History

 Creation and aims

 The award was created in 2007.
 The name of the prize originates from the Latin word for "light", lux, with the award named in honour of the Lumière Brothers, who invented cinematography.
 The word origin is related to the aim of the award, which is to illuminate public debate on European integration and to facilitate the diffusion of European films in the European Union".

 The symbol of the LUX Prize is the Tower of Babel, and the trophy reflects the shape of a tower.
 It is "a symbol of history where linguistic and cultural diversity join forces".
 It was designed by Belgian artist Jocelyne Coster.

 The European Parliament believes that films help to instigate debate and raise awareness of socio-political issues in Europe, especially with regard to European integration, thus helping to forge and celebrate a stronger European identity and values.
 The prize also helps to publicise and encourage distribution of European films in the European Union and throughout the world, which otherwise may not get widespread distribution owing to language and other barriers.